dalanmiller/Arachnid/readme.md

 ### Specifications

 *
-Written by Greg Lamb and Daniel Miller
+Written by Gregg Lamb and Daniel Miller